 If you are looking to file a complaint regarding Great Lakes, you should check out the following websites to report an issue or a problem that you are facing with the servicer.

-You are also eligible to submit a complaint with the CFPB, which is another government website where consumers are able to receive a timely response about 97% of time regarding their issues.
+2. Consumer Financial Protection Bureau (CFPB)- You are also eligible to submit a complaint with the CFPB, which is another government website where consumers are able to receive a timely response about 97% of the time regarding their issues.
 To file a complaint, the website poses a couple of questions in order to categorize the problem you are currently facing and then leads you to a section where you are able to describe what you faced with your sevicer in detail so as to facilitate a quicker timeline of action.

 The BBB group will forward your report to the business and will request for a response within a time period of 14 days.
 If the company in question fails to respond within the stipulated time period, they will send another request.